TrainsAreAwesome/MwgiesTools/README.md

 # MwgiesTools
-## A utility for creating a terminal based colour and pixels with NodeJS using Chalk
+## A utility for creating a terminal based colour and pixels with NodeJS using my ANSIEscapeAPI

+### DOES NOT WORK IN VSCODE TERMINAL

 MwgiesTools is in very early stages of development, but includes a basic 16 colour "rendering engine" and the ability to render text.
 Heres how to use them!